-The FSS's web page on registration and approval of feed businesses contains information for those producing or mixing feed.
+The FSA's guidance for farmers producing animal feed contains information for those producing or mixing feed.

 See also 'Feed hygiene for farmers and growers'.

 Trading Standards

 For more information on the work of Trading Standards services - and the possible consequences of not abiding by the law - please see 'Trading Standards: powers, enforcement and penalties'.